 Fee: $0.005/MMBtu

-Load Management Facilities: CPS will reimburse GM for its expenses to install all mutually agreed upon facilities to be added to enable Load Management services by GM at the cost of installation plus fifteen percent.
-CPS or the third party will own the installed facilities other than GM proprietary SCADA communications devices which shall be operated and owned by GM.
+Load Management Facilities: CPS will reimburse GM for its expenses in causing HPL to install all mutually agreed upon facilities to be added to enable Load Management services by HPL at the cost of installation plus fifteen percent.
+CPS or the third party will own the installed facilities other than HPL proprietary SCADA communications devices which shall be operated and owned by HPL.

 RFQ 14886 Evaluation Criteria: